Graduateshotline

 Sentence Equivalence

-The score for Verbal Reasoning is similar to that of the Quantitative Reasoning section.
+The Verbal Reasoning section on the GRE is scored on a scale of 130-170 in one-point increments.
+The scoring for Verbal Reasoning is similar to that of the Quantitative Reasoning section.
 The Verbal Reasoning section has two sub-sections.
-The first one will be of moderate difficulty whereas the second one will be dependent on the performance of the student in the first section.
-If the student has performed exceptionally in the first section, the next section will be comparatively tougher.
-If the student has not performed well enough, the second section will be easier.
+The first will be moderate difficulty, whereas the second will depend on the test-taker's performance in the first section.
+If the test-taker has performed exceptionally in the first section, the next section will be comparatively tougher.
+The second section will be easier if the test-taker has not performed well enough.

 Tips to Crack the Verbal Reasoning Section